rrikesh/Front-end-boilerplate/README.md

 - Add the name of your project in `package.json`
 - Run `npm install` (Make sure you have node/npm installed first)
-- If you do not already have [GruntJS]('http://gruntjs.com/') installed, please do it.
+- If you do not already have [GruntJS](http://gruntjs.com/) installed, please go ahead and [install it](http://gruntjs.com/getting-started).
-- After that, you're good to go.
+- After that, you're good to go!
 Run `grunt dev` during development.
-Alternatively, run `grunt build` to build (concat, minify etc) all your assets ready for production!
+Alternatively, run `grunt build` to build (concat, minify etc) all your assets ready for production.

 ## NOTES

 We are actively working on improving this boilerplate.
-If you have any questions, please don't hestitate to contact us by e-mail on [hello@paperboat.io]('mailto:hello@paperboat.io').
+If you have any questions, please don't hestitate to contact us by e-mail on [hello@paperboat.io](mailto:hello@paperboat.io).

 If you want to contribute and/or improve this boilerplate, please submit a pull-request! :)